raychongtk/go-playground/README.md

 # go-playground

-this project is used to learn go programing language
+this project is used to learn Go programming language syntax and practice LeetCode problems by using Go